What are the main causes of burnout?

 By Madison Hanscom, PhD

 Burnout is deep and pervasive.
 It is marked by emotional exhaustion, physical fatigue, cynicism towards others, and depleted mental resources (1).
-The main causes:

 The bad news: Burnout has negative effects on everyone.
 It is related to turnover, lessened productivity, counterproductive work behavior, lower motivation, and negative health outcomes (3).
 The side effects of burnout can last a long time.
 Burnout in time is associated with diseases in the long term (e.g., musculoskeletal, cardiovascular) and mental health consequences such as depression, insomnia, and anxiety (4).
 Helping a workforce suffering from burnout is not an easy task.